-Much of the world’s herbs are found in countries other than the United States, because of favorable climate conditions.
-A prime example is Cyprus, an ideal location for growing several types of herbs, allowing year-round availability.
+Much of the world’s herbs are found in countries other than the United States, because of more favorable climate conditions.
+A prime example is Cyprus, ideal for growing several types of herbs for year-round availability.
 Most indigenous herbs grown on the island are exported.

 For the purposes of this profile, we are concentrating on basil, chives, and mint; cilantro and parsley have separate coverage.

-Chives are the smallest of the onion species native to the Mediterranean.
+Chives – Chives are the smallest of the onion species native to the Mediterranean.
 They produce purple flowers and can often be found in perennial gardens.
-Garlic Chives, sometimes called Chinese Chives, are known for their garlic flavor, and bloom later in the season (July and August).
+Garlic Chives, sometimes called Chinese Chives, are known for their garlic flavor and bloom later in the season (July and August).

-There are more than 600 varieties of mint, each having a distinct flavor.
+Mint – There are more than 600 varieties of mint, each with a distinct flavor.
 Spearmint has lavender flowers that attract bees, while Peppermint can grow to a height of two to three feet and has icilin, known to sooth pain associated with digestive issues.
 Red Stemmed Applemint is a mild-flavored hybrid containing ingredients from both spearmint and peppermint, and is often referred to as “doublemint.”